 top of page

-I am Distinguished University Professor, Andrew W. Mellon Professor in the Humanities, and Professor of Medieval Art at Case Western Reserve University, where I currently serve as an interim chair of the Art History and Art Department.
-I write on a wide variety of subjects, from image theory to polyfunctionality of objects.
-My books have tackled macabre murals, manipulable devotional sculpture, and unrepresentability in illuminated manuscripts.
-Anthologies have addressed questions of liminality, emotion, performance, abstraction, and animation.
-Recent articles have explored manuscript absences and erasures, materiality & semiotics of medium, figurations of despair, sensorium & imagination, and animality in medieval Jewish art.
-My work has been supported by the Guggenheim, Kress, Mellon, and Franco-American Cultural Exchange Foundations as well as by the ACLS.
+Elina Gertsman is Distinguished University Professor, Andrew W. Mellon Professor in the Humanities, and Professor of Medieval Art in the Art History and Art Department at Case Western Reserve University.
+She writes on a wide variety of subjects, from image theory to polyfunctionality of objects.
+Her books have tackled macabre murals, manipulable devotional sculpture, unrepresentability in illuminated manuscripts, and abstraction in medieval art.
+Anthologies have addressed questions of liminality, emotion, performance, senses, and animation.
+Recent articles have explored manuscript absences and erasures, materiality & semiotics of medium, figurations of despair, sensorium & imagination, and animality.
+Her work has been supported by the Guggenheim, Kress, Mellon, and Franco-American Cultural Exchange Foundations as well as by the ACLS.

-Passionate about teaching, I have won both of my university's highest awards for graduate teaching and mentoring, and received a teaching award from the Medieval Academy of America.
-Several years ago, I launched a series of collaborative Mellon-sponsored courses on the global Middle Ages with curators at the Cleveland Museum of Art.
+Passionate about teaching, she has won both of her university's highest awards for graduate teaching and mentoring, and received a teaching award from the Medieval Academy of America.
+Several years ago, she launched a series of collaborative Mellon-sponsored courses on the global Middle Ages with curators at the Cleveland Museum of Art.

 bottom of page